 “Or what woman, having ten silver coins, if she loses one coin, does not light a lamp, sweep the house, and search carefully until she finds it?
 And when she has found it, she calls her friends and neighbors together, saying, ‘Rejoice with me, for I have found the piece which I lost!’
 Likewise, I say to you, there is joy in the presence of the angels of God over one sinner who repents.”

-b.
-Possibly, this coin refers to one that would be held with several others on a silver chain worn round the head as a mark of a married woman.
-It was a precious ornament to the woman, and would make the loss all the more severely felt.
+i.
+Bruce suggested that possibly, this coin was held with several others on a silver chain worn round the head as a mark of a married woman.
+It was a precious ornament to the woman, and made the loss all the more severely felt.

 i.
 We don’t often think of God as rejoicing, but this passage tells us that He does, and in what circumstances.
 As the bridegroom rejoices over the bride, so shall your God rejoice over you (Isaiah 62:5).
 The Lord your God in your midst, The Mighty One, will save; He will rejoice over you with gladness, He will quiet you with His love, He will rejoice over you with singing (Zephaniah 3:17).

 ii.
-The religious people of Jesus’ day believed differently and even had a saying: "There will be joy in heaven over one sinner who is obliterated before God."
-In our zeal to speak out against the sin of our culture, do we give the same impression?
+According to Barclay, many of the religious people of Jesus’ day believed differently and even had a saying: “There will be joy in heaven over one sinner who is obliterated before God.”
+Christians today must be careful that they do not give the same impression, especially in their often-appropriate zeal to speak out against culturally popular sins.

 B. Finding the lost son.

 1. (11-16) How the son came to be lost.